 The Portfolio will be monitored periodically for consistency of each manager's investment philosophy, return relative to objectives, investment risk as measured by asset concentrations, exposure to extreme economic conditions, and market volatility.
 Portfolio results will be reviewed by the Investment Committee on a quarterly basis.
-The Portfolio's performance relative to the average annual total return investment objective of CPI +0.5%+Spending Rate will be evaluated over rolling five and ten year periods.
-Over shorter periods it will also be evaluated with respect to the custom benchmark.
+The Portfolio's long term performance relative to the average annual total return investment objective of CPI +0.5%+Spending Rate will be evaluated.
+Over shorter periods it will also be evaluated with respect to the MSCI World Index and to a 70/30 Equity/Bond market comparator.